 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Concessions offered for

-£40 per session for either Zoom or Telephone appointments that last 50 minutes.
-I offer a text service, which I allow 60 minutes for.
+£50 per session for either Face to Face, Zoom or Telephone appointments that last for 50 minutes.

 Concessions are available, depending on personal circumstances.
 This will be something we will need to discuss.

 My working days are Thursday, Friday and Saturday Morning.
-I currently have no availability for Thursdays and Fridays at the moment.
+I currently have no availability.

 I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP).
 This means that I agree to work under their ethical framework and I am committed to working in an ethical, moral and respectful way.
 The professional body requires a high standard of practice.
 I also have indemnity insurance, monthly supervision and have a clear and enhanced DBS.